Clarissa Dixon

-Clarissa Belnap Dixon (born Clara Belnap Dixon; November 30, 1851 – May 15, 1916) was an American bohemian, anarchist philosopher, labor activist, feminist and poet who lived at various times in Iowa, New York City, Kansas, and California.
+Clara "Clarissa" Belnap Dixon (November 30, 1851 – May 15, 1916) was an American anarchist philosopher, labor activist, feminist and writer who lived at various times in the Great Plains and California.
+She dedicated much of her life for writing articles advocating for socialism, personal memoirs, and incidental poetry.
 She was the mother of avant-garde composer Henry Cowell.

 Early life

 Childhood

 Clara Belnap Dixon was born on November 30, 1851, in Hennepin, Illinois, a small town on the Illinois River about forty miles north of Bloomington, to woodworker Samuel Asenath Dixon and Bethshua Dixon (née Nash).
 The family's ancestry was of mostly Scotch and Irish descent, but Samuel's lineage was partially English and had been in America for centuries, with figures including astronomer Jeremiah Dixon, one of the surveyors behind the American Mason–Dixon line.

 Clarissa was the second of five children born to Samuel and Bethshua.
 The family moved at some point, to let all the children to attend free public school and church in the small village of Amityville, near Eddyville, Iowa.
 The area was an unassuming Midwestern plains farming community some forty miles southeast of Des Moines, which suited the young couple's rural sensibilities.
-She was raised in a strict fundamentalist christian household.
+She was raised in a strict fundamentalist Christian household.

-Frustrated by her parent's beliefs, she left the town at age seventeen and relocated to the nearby city of Kirkville in Wapello County.
+Frustrated by her parents' beliefs, she renounced her church membership and left the town at age seventeen, relocating to the nearby city of Kirkville in Wapello County.
 It was there where she met George Davidson, a young farmhand.
 They were wed in 1869 and had their only son, Clarence, little more than a year later in 1871.
 At the same time, Clarissa decided to seek a thorough education at the age of nineteen, and attended a private school in nearby Ottumwa.
 She later became one of the six teachers in all of Eddyville, working for around eight years largely in small, one-room country schools.

 Early activism

-As a young woman, Clarissa regularly attended labor movement, communist, and anarchist gatherings in Chicago.
+As a young woman, Dixon regularly attended labor movement, communist, and anarchist gatherings in Chicago.
 Using a toy typesetting device, she produced a political leaflet, functioning as an unsalaried specialist and representative regarding labor reform and women's suffrage for local newspapers.
 Her devotion to these reforms led her to voluntarily write for these publications – such as The Chicago Sentinel, The American Nonconformist, and The Iowa Farmers' Tribune — papers that circulated widely but didn't pay their writers.

 As early as 1883, Dixon's politically charged essays and manifestos were attracting both praise and scorn from around the country.
 She was being solicited by papers and magazines from the nation's largest cities, though her popularity mainly rest among the more impoverished communities of the northern Midwest.
+In 1889 she would join Sigismund Danielewicz's new California-based anarchist paper The Beacon.
+Dixon became a semi-regular contributor to The Beacon while still living in distant Kirkville, Iowa.